Isa Town: History

+The foundation stone for Isa Town was laid in December 1963 with construction commencing in 1964 and continuing onto 1968.
+Isa Town's first residents began living there from December 1967 onwards.
+The town underwent subsequent expansions after 1975.

-Isa Town largely comprises affluent newly constructed villas, and is home to many members of Bahrain's educated middle class.
+Isa Town largely comprises affluent villas, and is home to many members of Bahrain's educated middle class.
 In the 2002 election, it was one of the few areas of Bahrain not to be entirely represented by an Islamist or right-wing MP, with Abdnabi Salman of the formerly communist Democratic Bloc winning the seat.
 In 2006's election, ex-Harvard academic Dr Munira Fakhro of Wa'ad lost in controversial circumstances to Sunni Islamist Dr Salah Ali of Al-Menbar Islamic Society.